mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_installers_mac.md

 # Plugin Installers (Mac)
 {: .toc-title }

 This guide explains how to create a plugin installer for Rhino for Mac, which presumes you have a plugin that successfully builds and runs already.
-If you are not there yet, see [Creating Your First Plugin]({{ site.baseurl }}/guides/rhinocommon/creating_your_first_plugin_mac).
+If you are not there yet, see [Your First Plugin (Mac)]({{ site.baseurl }}/guides/rhinocommon/your_first_plugin_mac).

 ## Overview
 {: .toc-header }